New Year. New City. New Focus.

 So that avatar method I couldn’t ever seem to fully grasp?
 I finally had a moment of clarity.
 I realized (at the risk of sounding like a complete narcissist), that the person I wanted to help was me.
-By “me” I don't just mean Paige.
-Me is inclusive of the countless people I've spoken with since starting this blog who are dealing with similar struggles.
-People who are not bedridden but who also living health issues that drag them down.
+By “me” I don’t just mean Paige.
+Me is inclusive of the countless people I’ve spoken with since starting this blog who are dealing with similar struggles.
+People who are not bedridden but who are living with health issues that drag them down.
 People who have checked quite a few boxes that they have been conditioned to believe would lead do the promised land of happiness.
 People who crushed externally focused goals left and right but felt empty at the finish line.
 People who appear to have it all together on paper but on many days feel like they’re hanging on by a thread.
 People who think they’re the only ones who have these feelings and anxious thoughts.

 I was trying to think of how to describe this state, and for some reason “glitter & grime” popped into my head.

 What are some symptoms of living in this contradictory state?
 They include but are not limited to the following: